 Pollinator populations, which include a wide variety of insects, such as butterflies, beetles, and bees, and some birds and bats, have severely dropped over the past few decades.
 Because these species are necessary for the reproduction of over 70% of the world’s flowering plants, including two thirds of the world’s edible and industrial crops, it is vital that efforts are made to conserve them.
 Disease, widespread pesticide use, loss of nesting habitat, and the loss of native plant food sources are the primary factors contributing to the decline.
 Farmers have used European honey bees to replace native pollinators, but Colony Collapse Disorder has significantly reduced honey bee populations as well.

 Whether you have a small urban lot, several acres of woodland, or agricultural property, you can help pollinators simply by going native!
 WMSWCD is engaged in pollinator projects throughout the district, including native hedgerow and garden installations, and we would love to have your help.
 Hedgerows containing native shrubs, forbs, grasses, and bare ground for nesting habitat act as pollinator havens among crop fields or adjacent to woodlands.
-Ideally, hedgerows are comprised of native plants that bloom at different times (see the table below for a list of natives and when the bloom) of year to provide a steady food supply for pollinators throughout the growing season.
+Ideally, hedgerows are comprised of native plants that bloom at different times of year to provide a steady food supply for pollinators throughout the growing season.
+Our updated Pollinator Plants and Bloom Periods chart is a great resource for choosing your plants.
 Native bees tend to be solitary and nest in dead and decaying stumps and in the ground so leaving such areas in the design are important.
 For the first couple of years, landowners will need to be diligent with weed control, but once established the hedgerow or garden requires little to no maintenance.

 Landowners with small parcels of urban land can greatly benefit pollinators just by putting in a few native plants.
 The plants will provide food and shelter for non-migratory native bees and for those pollinators that make long journeys, such as butterflies and hummingbirds.
 With the proper food and shelter, these species will find their way to farms, forests, gardens and wherever native plants are located.